 A few months after moving to the UK a former colleague attended an interview in central London; though the interview was with a recruitment agency, it was meant to be a dress rehearsal for an eventual meeting with the employer.

-In the course of the interview the recruiter informed the candidate that the employer’s office was located in the West End.
-The candidate at the time had never heard of the West End and naively enquired about its location from the recruiter.
+In the course of the interview, the recruiter informed the candidate that the employer’s office was located in the West End.
+The candidate at the time had never heard of the West End and naively inquired about its location from the recruiter.

 In the words of the migrant, as the recruiter described the part of London referred to as the West End, it was clear from the expression on the recruiter’s face that he was unimpressed.